aromeni/stock-predictions-neural-networks/README.md

 Project Title:

-Against the Complexity-Performance Paradigm: A Systematic Comparison of Neural Network Stock Price Predictions with MDA-Driven Feature Selection
+Against the Complexity-Performance Paradigm: A Systematic Comparison of Neural Network Stock Price Predictions with MDA-Driven Feature Selection.

 # Against the Complexity–Performance Paradigm: A Systematic Comparison of Neural Network Stock Price Predictions with MDA-Driven Feature Selection